danielfett/draft-dpop/main.md

 "grant type", "access token request", "access token response", and "client" defined by The OAuth 2.0 Authorization Framework [@!RFC6749].

+The terms "request", "response", "header field", "request URI" are imported from [@!RFC7231].

+The terms "JOSE" and "JOSE header" are imported from [@!RFC7515].

 # Objectives {#objective}